lowRISC/opentitan/hw/ip/pinmux/doc/index.md

 This document specifies the functionality of the pin multiplexer (`pinmux`) peripheral.
 This module conforms to the [OpenTitan guideline for peripheral device functionality.]({{< relref "doc/rm/comportability_specification" >}}).
 See that document for integration overview within the broader OpenTitan top level system.
-The module provides a mechanism to reconfigure the pin-to-pad mapping of GPIOs at runtime, which can greatly enhance the system flexibility.
+The module provides a mechanism to reconfigure the peripheral-to-pin mapping at runtime, which greatly enhances the system flexibility.
-This IP is closely related to the `padctrl` instance which provides additional control of pin attributes (pull-up, pull-down, open drain, drive strength, keeper and inversion).
+This IP is closely related to the `padctrl` instance which provides additional control of pad attributes (pull-up, pull-down, open drain, drive strength, keeper and inversion).
 See [that spec]({{< relref "hw/ip/padctrl/doc" >}}) for more information.